Community Rivers Program Coming Together For Clean Water

 events

-Pollution continues to be a serious concern in the Milwaukee River, with our friends at Milwaukee Riverkeeper recently giving the overall health of the river a “C-” on their 2021 report card, improving from the D+ grade in 2019.
+Pollution continues to be a serious concern in the Milwaukee River, with our friends at Milwaukee Riverkeeper giving the overall health of the Milwaukee River Basin a “C-” on their 2023 report card, improving from the D+ grade in 2019.

-The overall health grade of the Milwaukee River is increasing thanks to amazing efforts being made throughout the entire Basin to improve the health quality, but less attention has been paid to rural and suburban parts of the watershed where our Healthy River Communities are located.
+The overall health grade of the Milwaukee River is increasing thanks to amazing efforts being made throughout the entire basin to improve the water health quality, but more attention is needed in the rural and suburban parts of the watershed where our Healthy River Communities are located.

 We know making a river that is swimmable, fishable, and liveable for all requires the cooperation and effort of every community along its riverbanks, and we want to help do just that.